Click this link for the other days in the 31 DAYS OF CARE TAKING: ONE DAY AT A TIME.

 If you can remember that ER’s are designed for life and death emergencies, broken bones, stitches, problems that require hospital admissions, not the kinds of things people see their doctors for routinely such as sore throats, etc., it will help you know when to use the ER and when to go somewhere else!
 Those kinds of things are best done at doctor’s offices or urgent care offices.
 With the elderly or those with other health issues, you often have potential life-threatening issues to deal with if you let things go until the next day.
 Your doctor can let you know which things are serious for your patient.

 You can call your doctor on call (sometimes, it will be your doctor) to clarify which category you fall into at the time.
 It won’t take long to know.
-You will save yourself many hours in the ER if you understand what the purpose of all these places is.
+You will save yourself many hours in the ER if you understand what the purpose of each treatment area is.

 What if I fall apart or don’t know how to handle the emergency?

 Remembering that you will be able to manage what happens is going to be helpful for you.
 The more you tell yourself that you don’t know what to do or this emergency is more than you can handle, the more rattled you will become.
 When you realize you are in the middle of an emergency, it won’t hurt to pause.
 Take a couple of slow deep breaths to calm yourself.
 Yes, even nurses have to do it to collect ourselves.

 - Make sure your loved one is safe.
 If breathing is difficult, add a pillow or two.
 If he is passing out, put him flat on the bed or floor.